HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 ![saved list](/school-messenger-help/images/default-message-area.png)

-Avoid changing the footer area.
+Don't change the footer area.

 ## Using the Toolbar

-The only styling options you have to worry about using in the toolbar area are bold and italicize.
-The font should be kept to the default, along with the font-size.
-This promotes read-ability across all devices.
+The only styling options you have to worry about using in the toolbar area are bold and italicize. **The font should be kept to the default, along with the font-size.** This promotes read-ability across all devices.

 <a id="attachment-files"></a>